depozzyx/citizen-autocomplete/setup.not_included.md

 ## Generic setup
 1. Ensure, that your code editor supports Lua language.
-Usually you need to download extra extension it, so functions, variables, etc. can be analysed.
+Usually you need to download and install extension/addon so functions, variables, etc. can be analysed.
 If you have dedicated Lua IDE, no need to worry, continue further
 2. Download `natives.lua` [(How to download?)](https://github.com/depozzyx/citizen-autocomplete/blob/main/how-to-download.md)
 3. Move it into your server project
 4. Your code editor should analyse the file and start giving you suggestions.
 If not, see known issues below